 The government has made it a priority to crack down on child sex trafficking operations, particularly when they involve children.
 Any person or organization suspected of having ties to such operations may be investigated by the state or federal government.

 Don’t wait until the cops come to you.
-If you believe you may be a suspect in a human trafficking case, the Law Office of Gabriel & Gabriel is available to help you understand the legal challenges that lie ahead.
-Contact our office by calling 561-622-5575 for a free criminal defense consultation.
+If you believe you may be a suspect in a human trafficking case, Brian Gabriel at the Law Office of Gabriel & Gabriel is available to help you understand the legal challenges that lie ahead.
+Contact Brian Gabriel by calling 561-622-5575 for a free criminal defense consultation.